 I have been experimenting with meteor detection using radio forward scatter from the GRAVES transmitter and have developed an improved set of conditional actions for identifying and logging meteor events using Spectrum Lab.
 If you’re interested in trying this for yourself, then everything you need to get started is explained in a couple of articles by Paul Hyde of the BAA Radio Astronomy Group which were published by the Sky at Night Magazine.
-The articles and configuration files can be freely downloaded from the BAA web site.
+The articles and a lot of other useful information can be freely downloaded from the BAA web site.
+Unfortunately the Spectrum Lab configuration files referred to in the original Sky at Night articles no longer appear to be available following reorganisations of both the Sky at Night Magazine and BAA web sites.
+There is some limited information on setting up Spectrum Lab in the “Techniques for using the RTL Dongle for Detecting Meteors” article linked on the BAA web site.

 I won’t repeat the contents of the articles, which comprehensively explain how to build an antenna and receiver equipment.
 Note that the original article recommends the use of the FunCube Pro+ SDR Dongle, which costs approximately £125 (GBP) at the time of writing.
 In fact, it is entirely possible to undertake this project using a much cheaper RTL2832U based SDR dongle.